Beznau Nuclear Power Plant: Greenpeace protest

 At dawn on 5 March 2014, Greenpeace activists broke into Beznau, urging European governments to close down the reactors on safety grounds.
 Some 100 protesters dressed in orange jumpsuits climbed over the boundary fence and hoisted large banners with images of cracking reactors and announcing "The End" of nuclear power at the 45-year-old Beznau nuclear plant.

 40 activists were arrested by cantonal police before noon and the others in the evening.
 58 activists were reported to the Public Prosecutor for trespassing.
 The nuclear operator Axpo submitted a criminal complaint for trespassing.

+2015 Unit 1 shutdown

+Newspaper Tages Anzeiger commented in October 2015 that two independent sources have confirmed that the reactor 1 pressure vessel contains around 1,000 cavities of half a centimetre in diameter.
+Similar cavities, although smaller in number, size and extension, were first discovered in the Belgian Doel 3 reactor, consequently the Swiss Federal Nuclear Safety Inspectorate (ENSI) asked Beznau and Gösgen NPPs to perform adequate testing on their reactor pressure vessel.
+It must be said that the flaw indications in the Belgian NPPs (Doel-3 and Tihange-2) did not cause the definitive shut down of the reactors.
+Indeed, both reactors resumed operations once all the needed tests were passed.
+Unit 1 was shut down upon the discovery of material defects.

+2018 Unit 1 restart

+Unit 1 was expected to restart in 2016, but various delays pushed the restart to 2018 once Axpo had proved that the inclusions found in the reactor pressure vessel steel did not have a negative effect on safety.

+Operational until...

+In 2024 Axpo began assessing the technical feasibility of operating the Beznau nuclear power plant beyond the planned 60 years, beyond 2030.
+In December 2024, Axpo announced a CHF 350m investment to keep Beznau Unit 2 operational until 2032, and Unit 1 until 2033.
+According to Christoph Brand, head of the licensee Axpo Holding, the main problem is the lack of spare parts for the double turbine group of each unit, a unique construction of the Beznau plant.

 Beznau 3 plans

 In view of the substitution of the plant, Resun AG submitted a framework permit application for a third reactor to the federal authorities on 4 December 2008, designated "EKKB" (Ersatzkernkraftwerk Beznau, Beznau replacement nuclear power plant) or Beznau 3.
 Although the technical specifications are to be defined later, the reactor of choice is to be a light water type Generation III reactor with an electrical power of 1450 MW.
 The cooling is to be ensured by a hybrid tower.

 The project is on indefinite hold following decisions by the Swiss federal authorities after the Fukushima Daiichi nuclear disaster in 2011 to cease constructing new nuclear power plants.